lanagarmire/DeepProg/docs/installation.md

 }
 ```

-### R installation (Depreciated)
+### R installation (Alternative to Python lifelines)

-In his first implementation, DeepProg used the R survival toolkits to fit the survival functions.
-Thse functions have been replaced with the python toolkits lifelines and scikit-survival for more convenience and avoid any compatibility issue.
+In his first implementation, DeepProg used the R survival toolkits to fit the survival functions (cox-PH models) and compute the concordance indexes.
+These functions have been replaced with the python toolkits lifelines and scikit-survival for more convenience and avoid any compatibility issue.
+However, differences exists regarding the computation of the c-indexes using either python or R libraries.
+To use the original R functions, it is necessary to install the following R libraries.

 * R
 * the R "survival" package installed.
-* rpy2 2.8.6 (for python2 rpy2 can be install with: pip install rpy2==2.8.6, for python3 pip3 install rpy2==2.8.6).
-It seems that newer version of rpy2 might not work due to a bug (not tested)
+* rpy2 3.4.4 (for python2 rpy2 can be install with: pip install rpy2==2.8.6, for python3 pip3 install rpy2==2.8.6).

 ```R